ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Martin: you are making a statement about AI use we were talking about earlier.
 A question for the room: do you think that for someone who understands this and can apply these policies, it can resist the test of time?

-Krishna: I think it does, as far as I can see for forseeable future - but beyond 5-10 years, I don't know - something for poeple to think about.
+Krishna: I think it does, as far as I can see for foreseeable future - but beyond 5-10 years, I don't know - something for people to think about.

 Paul: I have a hard time fitting it into the context and the charter's scope.
 Initial conversation around the vocabulary, Leonard made a point that a number of things are not relevant in some other context / attachement mechanisms, so I am wondering how to reconcile that - a number of the categories you mentioned might be useful as additional args together with the search category.
 The question is where do we define those additional flags, if it good to address them in their own draft instead of the vocabulary discussion.

 Krishna: I think that might be right and the cause of the heated debate.
 We didn't make our proposal search specific - it is applicable to other scenarios.
 If it should be expanded - it is an open question.

-Pedro: 1. on gen AI - from a technical POV, I support that whatever we come up with, it is better to not differentiate between pretraining/finetuning/posttraining/reinforcement learning, as the capabilities are moving (for example, gen AI models for images can do things in inference --- without training -- that can adapt a certain style).
+Pedro: 1. on gen AI - from a technical POV, I support that whatever we come up with, it is better to not differentiate between pre-training/finetuning/posttraining/reinforcement learning, as the capabilities are moving (for example, gen AI models for images can do things in inference --- without training -- that can adapt a certain style).
 My question is the specifics category in generative AI training, should that be modified a little bit so that it includes cases where the model is not trained?

 Mirja: You said this genAI training category from a different draft.
 What is the problem with the previous draft?